FOCUS is a self-paced, online career guidance tool used to assist you in self-assessment and career exploration.

 Once the internship is completed, students create and present a PowerPoint report to judges who are professionals and alumni in the community.
 A cash award is given to the winner.

-“Our hope is to build the BOOK program so it becomes an integral part of Baker’s experiential learning,” says Kevin McCarthy, chair of the Business and Economics Department.
+“As we continue developing the BOOK program, it is becoming an integral part of Baker’s experiential learning,” says Dr. Kevin McCarthy, chair of the Department of Business and Economics.
 “An internship alone no longer distinguishes a college graduate from other job candidates.
 However, the BOOK program does have that potential.”

 All Baker interns are encouraged to participate in the BOOK competition.
 Recent winners have majored in computer science, biology, psychology, communication and business.

-For more information, contact Susan Wade Career Services director.
+For more information, contact Gary Handy, Director of Career Services & Community Outreach.

 GRAD SCHOOL INFORMATION